-- 3.1 The Code contains provisions relating to respect that impact on a councillors' right to freedom of expression.
+- 3.1 The Code contains provisions relating to respect that impact on a members' right to freedom of expression.
 Specific applicable paragraphs in the Code include: - 3.1 I will treat everyone with courtesy and respect.
 This includes in person, in writing, when I am online and when I am using social media. - 3.2 I will not discriminate unlawfully on the basis of race, age, sex, sexual orientation, gender reassignment, disability, religion or belief, marital status or pregnancy/maternity; I will advance equality of opportunity and seek to foster good relations between different people. - 3.3 I will not engage in any conduct that could amount to bullying or harassment (which includes sexual harassment).
-I accept that such conduct is completely unacceptable and will be considered to be a breach of this Code. - 3.8 I will not undermine any individual employee or group of employees, or raise concerns about their performance, conduct or capability in public. - 3.9 I will not take, or seek to take, unfair advantage of my position in my dealings with employees or bring any undue influence to bear on employees to take a certain action.
-I will not ask or direct employees to do something which I know, or should reasonably know, could compromise them or prevent them from undertaking their duties properly and appropriately. - 3.21 I will not disclose confidential information or information which should reasonably be regarded as being of a confidential or private nature, without the express consent of a person or body authorised to give such consent, or unless required to do so by law.
-I note that if I cannot obtain such express consent, I will assume it is not given. - 3.23 I will only use confidential information to undertake my duties as a councillor.
-I will not use it in any way for personal or party-political advantage or to discredit my council (even if my personal view is that the information should be publicly available).
+I accept that such conduct is completely unacceptable and will be considered to be a breach of this Code. - 3.8 I will not undermine any individual employee or group of employees, or raise concerns about their performance, conduct or capability in public.
+I will raise any concerns I have on such matters in private with senior management as appropriate. - 3.9 I will not take, or seek to take, unfair advantage of my position in my dealings with employees or bring any undue influence to bear on employees to take a certain action.
+I will not ask or direct employees to do something which I know, or should reasonably know, could compromise them or prevent them from undertaking their duties properly and appropriately. - 3.22 I will not disclose confidential information or information which should reasonably be regarded as being of a confidential or private nature, without the express consent of a person or body authorised to give such consent, or unless required to do so by law.
+I note that if I cannot obtain such express consent, I should assume it is not given. - 3.24 I will only use confidential information to undertake my duties as a board member.
+I will not use it in any way for personal advantage or to discredit my public body (even if my personal view is that the information should be publicly available).